IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 ## Handling custom device management actions
 {: #handling_custom_dm_actions}

 When a custom action is initiated against a device, an MQTT message is published to the device.
-The message contains any parameters that were specified as part of the request.
-When the device receives this message, it is expected to either execute the action or respond with an error code indicating that it cannot complete the action at this time.
+The MQTT message contains any parameters that were specified as part of the request.
+When the device receives the MQTT message, it either runs the action or responds with an error code that indicates why it cannot currently complete the action.

-To indicate that the action was completed successfully, a device should publish a response with ``rc`` set to ``200``.
+When a device action is successfully completed, the device publishes a response whereby the ``rc`` value is set to ``200``.

-Below is an example exchange between the server and a device.
+The following extract provides an example of the exchange that occurs between a server and a device.

 ```
 	Incoming message from the server: